StylishThemes/Feature-Override-Styles/README.md

 > Note: Some of these styles should not be used without the Wikipedia Dark style also installed ;)

-* 📦 [Install the Wikipedia Dark Gray Text Colors usercss](https://raw.githubusercontent.com/StylishThemes/Feature-Override-Styles/master/wikipedia-dark-gray-text-colors.user.css).
-Will customize Wikipedia Dark gray text colors.
+* 📦 [Install the Wikipedia Dark Gray Text Colors usercss](https://raw.githubusercontent.com/StylishThemes/Feature-Override-Styles/master/wikipedia-dark-gray-text-colors.user.css) - this style allos you to customize Wikipedia Dark gray text colors.
-* 📦 [Install the Wikipedia Dark IMG Styles usercss](https://raw.githubusercontent.com/StylishThemes/Feature-Override-Styles/master/wikipedia-dark-img-styles.user.css).
-Will allow users to style by adding more infobox and other images in various wikis supported by our Wikipedia Dark.
+* 📦 [Install the Wikipedia Dark IMG Styles usercss](https://raw.githubusercontent.com/StylishThemes/Feature-Override-Styles/master/wikipedia-dark-img-styles.user.css) - this styles adds more infobox and other images settings in various wikis supported by our Wikipedia Dark.

 ## Contributions